Bhumbra/DeepNodal/QUICKSTART.md

 using abstract representations of concepts to encapsulate much of engineering components so that the coding can be focussed on network design instead.
 This is achieved by adding an additional stage to the list above:

-1. Specification of network design and learning regimes.
+1. Specification of network design and learning schedules.
 2. Graph object construction.
 3. Execution and updates of graph objects with feeded data.